python-doc-ja/py27-intl/library/turtle.rst

 .. function:: getscreen()

-   タートルが描画中の :class:`TurtleScreen` オブジェクトを返します。
+   Return the :class:`TurtleScreen` object the turtle is drawing on.
-   TurtleScreen のメソッドをそのオブジェクトに対して呼び出すことができます。
+   TurtleScreen methods can then be called for that object.

    .. doctest::